tarasiscom/Lv-273/src/EPA.Common/README.md

+# Common

-# This directory holds common classes for sharing information between META-INF and WEB-INF classes.
+This directory contains common classes for sharing information between META-INF and WEB-INF classes.